 The mediator, nominated by the chair of the QCA, will assist the parties to the mediation process to negotiate mutually acceptable terms of agreement for access.
-There is no set mediation process under the QCA Act, other than the general requirements for the constitution of the mediation in the QCA Act and conduct of mediation conferences described below.
+There is no set mediation process under the QCA Act, other than the general requirements described below for the constitution of the mediation and conduct of mediation conferences.
 The mediator ordinarily consults with the parties in designing and implementing the mediation process.
 To a large extent, the parties themselves control the outcome of mediation.
 The process does not include a final and binding determination.